 Parental Leave in Africa: A Guide Across 50+ African countries

-Parenthood is a fact of life and, as such, it sometimes blends into the professional life of an employee.
-On this account, the ILO (International Labour Organisation), a UN agency, recommends parental leave for both, mothers and fathers, with women being given more leave than men to prepare for and recover from child-bearing.
+The ILO (International Labour Organisation), a UN agency, recommends parental leave for both mothers and fathers, with women being given more leave than men to prepare for and recover from childbearing.
 In recent years, parental leave has become more widespread, with extensive parental leave in Nordic countries making headlines.
-Naturally, maternity and paternity leaves vary from country to country.
-So how do African countries fare?
-And what are your obligations and responsibilities as an employer?
+Naturally, maternity and paternity leave vary from country to country.

-What is a parental leave?
+What is parental leave?

 Parental leave is paid or unpaid leave that would-be parents are entitled to, both before and after the birth of their child.
-Since women are principally concerned with child-bearing, it follows that they are generally entitled to significantly more off days than men.
+Since women are principally concerned with childbearing, it follows that they are generally entitled to significantly more off days than men.
 Paternity leave, on the other hand, has only become normalized recently.
 Even so, a considerable number of African countries such as Ghana and Sudan do not have mandatory paternity leave to this day.

 Mandatory parental leave may be fully paid, partly paid, or unpaid in some cases.
 In Nigeria for instance, maternity and paternity pay, both amount to 50% of an employee’s salary.
 In Mozambique or Cameroon, on the other hand, both parents are entitled to 100% of their salary during their parental leave.